RohitDasCSE/Facial-Recognition-Attendance-System/README.md

 * Securely store all records in a MySQL database
 * The program can automatically detect if it's a new day.
 Hence there is no need to manually create a field in the database's table for each day
-* Export database to a .xlsx format which can be opened using MS Excel
+* Export database to a .csv format which can be opened using MS Excel
-* Send the .xlsx file to an admin via email
+* Send the .csv file to an admin via email

 #### Dependencies: